-- Comments were received that units 20-25 are located too close to San Joaquin Villas.
+Comments were received that units 22-25 are located too close to San Joaquin Villas.
+Some commenters note that the project meets the setback requirements but requested an additional setback.

 The project as proposed complies with all setback requirements in the LMP and where the LMP does not specify setbacks for the project site, the applicable Residential Multi-Family 2 (RMF-2) standards apply.
-The 20-foot rear setback proposed for the north property line meets the rear setback standard for the RMF-2 zone.
-San Joaquin Villas has a reduced rear setback of 15 feet from the shared property line between the Villas III project site and the San Joaquin Villas site because the property was granted a reduced setback in order to accommodate the additional density needed to make the affordable housing project feasible (16 units/acre).
+As mentioned previously, the applicant has reconsidered how the project will function, and it has been determined that the parcel is a through lot, which requires front setbacks to be applied to both the north and south property lines.
+The 25-foot front setback proposed for the north property line meets the rear setback standard for the RMF-2 zone, which provides an additional 5 feet of separation from units 22-25 and San Joaquin Villas.
+San Joaquin Villas was granted a five foot reduction in the rear setback which resulted in a rear setback of 15 feet from the shared property line between the Villas III project site and the San Joaquin Villas site.
+The reduced setback was granted to the San Joaquin Villas in order to accommodate the additional density needed to make the affordable housing project feasible (16 units/acre).
 However, this reduced setback on the San Joaquin Villas site does not require adjacent properties to adjust their setbacks to accommodate greater building separation and adjacent projects are only subject to the setbacks identified for the development area.
-The applicant has provided additional materials in the form of cross sections, aerial massing models, and shadow studies that provide added context on the project and illustrate the separation that will occur.
-These materials can be found in the attachments and Figures 10, 11, and 12 above.